All Episodes

 What did he know?

-January 31st, 10 days later, the travel ban.
+Well, the first known case, January 21st, this year, January 31st, 10 days later, the travel ban.

 Nancy, you were in the middle of your impeachment nonsense.

-You weren't paying attention to quote you as the House of Representatives.
+You weren't paying attention to, quote, you as the House of Representatives.

 Well, I think if you call Dr. Fauci, I think if you called the medical professionals or Dr. Deborah Burks, maybe I think you're the speaker of the House, they'd probably take your call.